You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Cognitive behavioural therapy for insomnia (CBTI) has strong NHS evidence as an effective psychological approach to overcoming chronic sleep difficulties (NHS Sussex – Sleep Support).

-Techniques such as mindful breathing, journalling, and gentle reading help the overstimulated ADHD mind shift into a restful state.
+Techniques such as mindful breathing, journaling, and gentle reading help the overstimulated ADHD mind shift into a restful state.
 Listening to calming audio or using guided relaxation can also ease racing thoughts.

 Why it helps: Relaxation lowers pre-sleep arousal and creates new associations between bedtime and calmness.